LOCAL, HUMANE, ORGANIC AND SUSTAINABLE

 All of our animals are BCSPCA Certified through their Farm Animal Welfare Program.
 The BC SPCA is a not-for-profit organization dedicated to protecting and enhancing the quality of life for domestic, farm and wild animals.
 By buying BCSPCA certified humane products you know that the meat that you are purchasing came from an animal that was treated humanely and with respect.
 The BCSPCA program is based on the five freedoms of animal welfare: Freedom from hunger and thirst; Freedom from pain, injury, and disease; Freedom from distress; Freedom from discomfort; Freedom to express behaviors that promote well-being.
 We strongly believe that animals should be treated with respect from birth through death.

 We have been Certified Organic since 1997.
 Certified Organic is your assurance that the product has complied with the Canadian Organic Standards and that we have been inspected to ensure that we are following the standard.
-Certified Organic includes: no chemical pesticides, herbicides; no GMO’s; the promotion of diversity and soil health; and a higher standard of animal welfare.
+Certified Organic includes: no chemical pesticides, herbicides; no GMO’s; no antibiotics; no growth hormones; the promotion of diversity and soil health; and a higher standard of animal welfare.
 We believe that organic is better for your health, the animal’s health and the health of the environment.
-We are certifed through Eco Cert Canada.
+We are certified through Eco Cert Canada.
 They are a accredited Organic Certification Body certifying to the Canadian Organic Standards (COR).
 Inspections are carried out on a yearly basis and encompass all aspects of the farming operation.